ahardy42/hamburger-game/README.md

 ## Enjoy!

-The app is hosted by heroku at: insert link!, and here at [GitHub](https://github.com/ahardy42/hamburger-game) as well!
+The app is hosted by heroku at: https://burger-game-ahardy42.herokuapp.com/!, and here at [GitHub](https://github.com/ahardy42/hamburger-game) as well!